phanerka/link-stash/Coding/How to-/create a new slugcat campaign.md

 For non-Slugbase based ways to configure world, refer to the page about [[Region files#Region files|region files]].

-If you want to
-- change a bit of regions
 ### New slugcat-specific lines for the yapbot
 #crs required
 here